How to make web videos way smaller in 2025 using the AV1 codec

 autoplay and loop attributes will emulate the expected behavior of a GIF: looping an animation after the website was loaded. playsinline will forbid Safari from opening the video in full-screen mode.

-Feel free to tweet at us if you want to share your experience with AV1, or tell us whether or not this guide worked for you.
+Last, feel free to give us a shout on social media if you want to share your experience with AV1, or tell us whether or not this guide worked for you!

 Changelog